ganeshbistakaji/BinaryGenie/README.md

 ## Features

 - **Comprehensive Courses:** Explore a wide range of programming languages and technologies through our well-structured courses.
 - **Interactive Learning:** Hands-on coding exercises and projects to reinforce your knowledge.
-- **Community Support:** Connect with fellow learners, ask questions, and collaborate on projects.
-- **Progress Tracking:** Monitor your learning journey and track your achievements.
+(Soon)
+- **Privacy:** We neither reqiure you to create an account nor collect cookies.
 - **Up-to-Date Content:** Stay current with the latest industry trends and updates.
 - **Accessible Anywhere:** Learn at your own pace, on any device with internet access.